Tammy Duckworth: 2016

-On March 30, 2015, Duckworth announced that she would challenge incumbent Republican U.S. Senator Mark Kirk for his seat in the 2016 Senate election in Illinois.
-Duckworth defeated fellow Democrats Andrea Zopp and Napoleon Harris in the primary election on March 15, 2016.
+On March 30, 2015, Duckworth announced that she would challenge incumbent Republican U.S. Senator Mark Kirk in the 2016 Senate election in Illinois.
+She defeated Andrea Zopp and Napoleon Harris in the March 15, 2016, Democratic primary.

-During a televised debate on October 27, 2016, Duckworth talked about her ancestors' past service in the United States military.
+During a televised debate on October 27, 2016, Duckworth talked about her ancestors' past service in the U.S. military.
 Kirk responded, "I'd forgotten that your parents came all the way from Thailand to serve George Washington."
-The comment led to the Human Rights Campaign withdrawing their endorsement of Kirk and switching it to Duckworth, stating his comments were "deeply offensive and racist."
+This led the Human Rights Campaign to rescind its endorsement of Kirk and switch it to Duckworth, calling Kirk's comment "deeply offensive and racist."

 Duckworth was endorsed by Barack Obama, who actively campaigned for her.

-On November 8, Duckworth defeated Kirk 55 percent to 40 percent to win the Senate seat.
-Duckworth and Kamala Harris, who was also elected in 2016, are the second and third female Asian American senators, after Mazie Hirono who was elected in 2012.
+On November 8, Duckworth defeated Kirk, 55% to 40%.
+She and Kamala Harris, who was also elected in 2016, are the second and third female Asian American senators, after Mazie Hirono, who was elected in 2012.

 2022

-In March 2021, Duckworth announced her candidacy for reelection in the 2022 election.
-On November 8, 2022, Duckworth won her reelection to the U.S. Senate, defeating Republican challenger Kathy Salvi.
-Duckworth's win makes her the first woman reelected to a senate seat in Illinois.
+In March 2021, Duckworth announced her candidacy for reelection in 2022.
+On November 8, 2022, she was reelected, defeating Republican nominee Kathy Salvi.
+The win made Duckworth the first woman reelected to the Senate from Illinois.

 Tenure

 First term (2017–2023)

-According to The Center for Effective Lawmaking (CEL), a joint partnership between the University of Virginia's Frank Batten School of Leadership and Public Policy and Vanderbilt University, Duckworth's "Legislative Effectiveness Score" (LES) is "Exceeds Expectations" as a freshman senator in the 115th Congress (2017–2018), the 11th highest out of 48 Democratic senators.
+According to The Center for Effective Lawmaking (CEL), a joint partnership between the University of Virginia's Frank Batten School of Leadership and Public Policy and Vanderbilt University, Duckworth's "Legislative Effectiveness Score" (LES) is "Exceeds Expectations" as a freshman senator in the 115th Congress (2017–18), the 11th highest out of 48 Democratic senators.

 GovTrack's Report Card on Duckworth for the 115th Congress found that among Senate freshmen, she ranked first in favorably reporting bills out of committee and "Got influential cosponsors the most often compared to Senate freshmen."
 GovTrack also found that in the first session of the 116th Congress, Duckworth ranked first in favorably reporting bills out of committee and "Got influential cosponsors the most often compared to Senate sophomores."

 During the 115th Congress, Duckworth was credited with saving the Americans with Disabilities Act.
 Specifically, she led public opposition to a controversial bill, H.R.
 620, and led 42 senators in pledging to oppose any effort to pass H.R.
 620 through the Senate.
 The Veterans Service Organization and Paralyzed Veterans of America recognized Duckworth's leadership in defending the Americans with Disabilities Act.